adriancerejo/My-Neighbourhood/README.md

 - News articles

 ## Issues:
+- [ ] Broken news grid and page sometimes doesn't load at all on some devices/certain browsers
-- Finding a news api was difficult, however the one I did find only provides national news rather than local news
+- [ ] Finding a news api was difficult, however the one I did find only provides national news rather than local news - No Fix :anguished:
-- Some news articles do not have an image associated with them resulting in a broken img link
+- [X] Some news articles do not have an image associated with them resulting in a broken img link - Fix: Added alt
-- News from foreign countries are in their native language (Germany - german, Russian - russian)
+- [ ] News from foreign countries are in their native language (Germany - german, Russian - russian) - Looking into Google Translate

 ## Requirements:
 - Location needs to be enabled